Limiter Vs Compressor: Understanding The Differences And Best Applications

 To set the threshold, you need to consider the dynamic range of your audio.
 If you have a recording with a wide dynamic range, you may need to set a lower threshold to capture the softer portions of the audio.
 On the other hand, if your audio has a narrow dynamic range, a higher threshold may be more appropriate.

 The ratio determines the extent of gain reduction applied to the audio signal once it crosses the threshold.
-A higher ratio means more compression or limiting, while a lower ratio allows for a more natural sound.
+A higher ratio means more compression or limiting, while a lower allows for a more natural sound.
 It’s important to strike a balance between achieving the desired level of compression and maintaining the integrity of the audio.

 Adjusting Attack and Release Times